惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 West Ham announce Nuno is staying as head coach with goal of Premier League return

-Guardian spo · 2026-05-27 · via The Guardian
+John Brewin · 2026-05-27 · via The Guardian

-Nuno Espírito Santo will continue as West Ham manager as the club seek to return to the Premier League after relegation.
+Nuno Espírito Santo will continue as West Ham manager as the club seek to return to the Premier League after relegation on Sunday.
 His departure had been expected only for a change of heart at boardroom level.

-Daniel Kretinsky, the Czech billionaire and the second-largest shareholder, is believed to have wanted Nuno to stay, with David Sullivan, the largest shareholder, less certain about the coach who replaced Graham Potter last September.
+Daniel Kretinsky, the Czech billionaire and the second-largest shareholder, is believed to have wanted Nuno to stay, with David Sullivan, the largest shareholder, less certain about the man who replaced Graham Potter in September.

-“We held meetings with head coach Nuno Espírito Santo early this week and are pleased to confirm that he has expressed his continued commitment to the club – as we have to him,” a statement said.
+“We held meetings with head coach Nuno Espírito Santo early this week and are pleased to confirm that he has expressed his continued commitment to the club – as we have to him,” West Ham said.
 “Nuno made it very clear that he is highly motivated for the challenge of guiding West Ham United back to the top flight at the first time of asking.
 That must be the unquestionable goal for next season.”

-Scott Parker, the former West Ham captain who last month departed Burnley and has won three promotions from the Championship, had been a mooted candidate for any vacancy, as were Gary O’Neil, who is at Strasbourg, and West Ham’s former manager Slaven Bilic.
+Scott Parker, the former West Ham captain who last month left Burnley and has won three promotions from the Championship, was a mooted candidate for any vacancy, as were Gary O’Neil, who is at Strasbourg, and West Ham’s former manager Slaven Bilic.
 Instead, the West Ham will stick with a manager who inherited a team from Potter on three points and took the relegation fight to the last day.
 The team finished on 39 points, the highest total for a relegated team since 2011.

-The statement said: “While the ultimate outcome on Sunday was a painful one, the board of directors believe that there have been broader signs of improvement and progress in recent months, and we want Nuno to continue developing that progress.”
+West Ham, who intend to hire a sporting director in the next week, said: “While the ultimate outcome on Sunday was a painful one, the board of directors believe that there have been broader signs of improvement and progress in recent months, and we want Nuno to continue developing that progress.”

 After Sunday’s 3-0 defeat of Leeds, in vain as Tottenham edged to safety, Nuno was non-committal on his future.
 “It’s not about me,” he said.
 “We are in a tough place and West Ham has to go back in the Premier League.
 But now we have to go through this period of sadness, understanding the frustration and anger of the fans.”